 Perry’s Plate Homemade Taco Seasoning

-I use taco seasoning quite a bit.
-After looking at the ingredients of store-bought packets and noticing spice combinations of mexican/southwestern dishes that I make, I came up with my own version.
+This was an exciting revelation to me.
+After looking at the ingredients of store-bought packets and noticing spice combinations of mexican/southwestern dishes that I make, I came up with my own homemade taco seasoning.
 I like it because it has a lower salt content than most store-bought brands, no fillers, and doesn’t have MSG.
 (Some brands don’t have this anyway.
 Nice job!)

 Oh, and it’s cheaper this way.
-I made a big bottle of it for a lot less than spending $1+ per packet.
+I made a big mason jar of it for a lot less than spending $1+ per packet.
 Gotta love frugality.

 My favorite part about making spice blends is stirring (or shaking) it all together.
 My little 4-year-old was sitting next to me, begging to stir up my spices.